Clyybber/cpsdoc/README.md

           [func1]    [func2]    [func3]
 ```

 Perfect!
-We performed the same control-flow, more simply, and with no
-inefficient stack growth.
+We performed the same control-flow with no inefficient stack growth.

 ## You Call That 'Simple'?